Synthux-Academy/simple-touch-instruments/README.md

-# Instruments for Simple Touch
+# Designed for Simple Touch